pressody/pressody-part-template/docs/index.md

-# PixelgradeLT Part Template Documentation
+# Pressody Part Template Documentation

-Handle the custom logic needed for a LT Part.
+Handle the custom logic needed for a Pressody (PD) Part.

 ## Table of Contents